Massachusetts Bar Exam (UBE) details

 Admission on Motion

-The Massachusetts Law Component is a 50-question multiple-choice exam on key distinctions and essential highlights of Massachusetts law and procedure covering the areas of law listed below.
-The exam questions are based on substantive outlines on each topic area provided to petitioners for bar admission upon registration for the MLC.
+The MLC is a 50-question multiple-choice exam on key distinctions and essential highlights of Massachusetts law and procedure.
+The exam questions are based on substantive outlines provided by the Board of Bar Examiners covering ten topic areas.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.